root-project/web/manual/python/index.md

 ROOT.call_with_1(print_arg)  # prints 1
 ```

-A common usecase is to construct objects of the `TF{1,2,3}` family of classes with Python functions as arguments, which allows to perform operations as plotting and fitting of histograms with such functions.
+A common use-case is to construct objects of the `TF{1,2,3}` family of classes with Python functions as arguments, which allows to perform operations as plotting and fitting of histograms with such functions.

 The signature of the Python callable must accept exactly two arrays.
 The first array contains the `x`, `y`, `z`, and `t` values for the call; the second array contains the values that parameterize the function.
 For more details, see the {% include ref class="TF1" %} documentation and the examples below.